SQream/sqream_docs/feature_guides/data_encryption_types.rst

 ***********************
 Data Types
 ***********************

-Per the research done and per customer requirement the data types that should be supported are the following:

-Int

-BigInt

-String
+SQream's data encryption supports the following data types:

+* INT
+* BIGINT
+* TEXT

-On most cases this data type, if encrypted, will be populated by PII value (Personal Identifiable Information) such as credit card number and other personal and sensitive information
+Typically speaking, this data pertains to **PII (Personally Identifiable Information)**, which is sensitive information such as credit card numbers and other information related to an identifiable person.

+For more information on the above data types, see :ref:`supported_data_types`.